 Here are the advantages and features of this tool:

 01 - It helps you free up space on your Mac device.
-This leads to a larger storage space for more important documents.
+There may be too many applications taking up a large portion of space and slow down your Mac.
+By doing so, larger storage space could be saved for more important documents.
 Plus, it helps speed up your device since it has more breathing space for important processes.

 02 - It helps to find duplicate documents, media files, and images.
 It does a comprehensive scan of your entire device to help you find duplicate files.
 It is used for multiple file types (not only for images).